Azman05Azeem/Tournament-Matchmaking/README.md

 # Tournament Matchmaking
 - Matchmaking For Your Tournament!
-You can start by downloading all 'Python' Files.
-Files are named by their 'Respective Format'.
-- Goodluck with Hosting Your Own Tournament!
+- Commandline-based
+- Room For Improvement is always available.

 # Select an Available Format:
 1) Single Round-Robin